CMMC: Cybersecurity Maturity Model Certification

 The Cybersecurity Maturity Model Certification (CMMC) is the latest verification method put in place by the Department of Defense (DoD).
 This certification is the Department's first attempt to set clear requirements for contractors when it comes to cybersecurity.
 The ultimate goal of the CMMC is to implement an appropriate level of cybersecurity across the supply chain of the defense industrial base (DIB).
 The DIB supply chain includes more than 300,000 companies, all of which are responsible for protecting unclassified information (CUI) under the CMMC.

-The US DoD recognizes that information security is a foundational requirement for the Defense Industrial Base (DIB) supply chain.
-As such, the US DoD is committed to developing and requiring a consolidated Cybersecurity standard to identify required security practices and controls through the DoD Acquisition process beginning in late 2021.
-The Cybersecurity Maturity Model Certification standard is in place to increase security measures from malicious cyberactivity and prevent loss of Controlled Unclassified Information (CUI).
+The US DoD recognises that information security is a base-level and non-negotiable requirement for the Defense Industrial Base (DIB) supply chain.
+As such, the US DoD is committed to developing and requiring a consolidated Cybersecurity standard to identify and unify required security practices and controls through the DoD Acquisition process beginning in late 2021.
+The CMMC standard has been designed to increase security measures from malicious cyberactivity and prevent loss of Controlled Unclassified Information (CUI).

 CMMC has launched a guide for the path to CMMC-AB certification.